exogen/graphbrainz/schema.md

     after: String
     first: Int

-    # The MBID of an Area to which the entity is linked.
+    # The MBID of an area to which the entity is linked.
     area: MBID
   ): PlaceConnection